I know you know that online reviews are important for your business, but do you know how much they're really worth?

 Google was also found to be the most important review site for purchase decisions, and consumers are 38 percent more likely to visit and 29 percent more likely to consider buying from a business with a complete Google My Business page.

-And just in case you love statistics as much as I do, according to a recent Harvard Business Review study, a large percentage of local searches ended with a purchase (78 percent on mobile, 64 percent on tablet/laptop, and 61 percent on PC).
+And, according to a Harvard Business Review study, a large percentage of local searches ended with a purchase (78 percent on mobile, 64 percent on tablet/laptop, and 61 percent on PC).

-People love to hate it, but don’t underestimate the power of Yelp for small business.
-With over 90 million reviews, Yelp is the godfather (it’s even been accused of mafia-like behavior) of online review platforms, and good reviews on Yelp can do a lot for a small business.
+People love to hate it, but don’t underestimate the power of Yelp for local businesses.
+With more than 127 million reviews, Yelp is the godfather of online review platforms, and good reviews on Yelp can do a lot for your local business.

 Increasing your overall Yelp rating by one star can lead to a 5-9 percent boost in revenue.
 And 98 percent of Yelpers have made a purchase from a business they found on Yelp, so make sure you’ve claimed your Yelp business page.